-- Stabilize existing residents Through funds for critical home repairs and sewer connections to homeowners; demolition or clearance of dangerous buildings; and tenant-based rental assistance. - Increase diverse rental and homeownership opportunities Through funds for down payment and other related costs to homebuyers; services such as homeownership counseling; the construction of new affordable housing units using the Affordable Housing Trust Fund administered by TCRA; and rehabilitation of existing single-family homes to maintain existing affordability and to create new homeownership opportunities. - Prevent and reduce homelessness Through funds for emergency assistance for displaced residents for renters who have been displaced through no fault of the own. - Increase availability of accessible, culturally competent services Through funds for non-housing community development services activities, including fair housing assistance.
+- Stabilize existing residents Through funds for critical home repairs and sewer connections to homeowners; demolition or clearance of dangerous buildings; rental safety inspections; and financial and technical assistance for small businesses. - Increase diverse rental and homeownership opportunities Through funds for down payment and other related costs to homebuyers; - services such as homeownership counseling; the Affordable Housing Trust Fund administered by TCRA; and rehabilitation of existing single-family homes to create new homeownership opportunities. - Prevent and reduce homelessness Through funds for emergency rental assistance for renters who have been displaced through no fault of the own. - Support high-quality public infrastructure improvements Through funds for high-quality infrastructure improvements that improve pedestrian safety and make important connections to community facilities, such as schools and parks.